CRSS Ambassadors

 Biography

-Matthew Bruder is a junior in the Department of Crop and Soil Sciences, majoring in Agriscience and Environmental Systems with an emphasis in Sustainable Agriculture.
+Matthew Bruder is a senior in the Department of Crop and Soil Sciences, majoring in Agriscience and Environmental Systems with an emphasis in Sustainable Agriculture.
 He is also pursuing multiple certificates, including certificates in Local Food Systems, Sustainability, and Urban and Metropolitan Studies.
 He plans to graduate in Spring 2026, after which he hopes to work in conservation or sustainable agriculture.
 After gaining professional experience, he plans to pursue a master’s degree.

 Campus Involvement